galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 - In the _dependencies_ section, note that no Manager version numbers are specified.
 All Manager version numbers are taken from the _galasa-bom_ (bill of materials) that is specified.
 In this case, the _galasa-bom_ version is _0.24.0_.

-- <plugins> identify the Maven plugins to be used during the build process.
-The maven-bundle-plugin builds OSGi bundles (the Manager and test projects), indicated by <packaging>bundle</packaging>.
-The galasa-maven-plugin is used in two ways - to build a test catalog for each bundle project and to build the <packaging>galasa-obr</packaging> project.
+- _plugins_ identify the Maven plugins to be used during the build process.
+The _maven-bundle-plugin_ builds OSGi bundles (the Manager and test projects), indicated by the `<packaging>` value of _bundle_.
+The _galasa-maven-plugin_ is used in two ways - to build a test catalog for each bundle project and to build the `<packaging>galasa-obr</packaging>` project.
 </details>

 ## Build the Maven bundles from the parent project

 Complete the following steps to create Maven bundles to deploy to your repository:
-1. Save the changes that you made to the pom.xml of the parent project.
+1. Save the changes that you made to the _pom.xml_ of the parent project.
 1. Right-click _com.example.company.mytests.parent_ and choose _Run As > Maven Install_.

 A _BUILD SUCCESS_ message is displayed in the _Console_ tab.

 At this point, the parent project is empty so you need to add sub-projects as Maven modules so that the parent project contains:

-- A test sub-project, that contains one or more tests.
+- A test sub-project, containing one or more tests.
 In this example, the sample project will contain just one test project.
 - An OBR (OSGi Bundle Repository) sub-project, which Galasa uses to locate the test project and any interdependencies.